 In 2013, the University of the Third Age (U3A) carried out a study in collaboration with Langdon Down Museum “to augment its historical database on how Normansfield operated and the people it cared for.”
-History of Place has been generously granted permission to reproduce some of the results of that research.
+History of Place has been granted permission through the generosity of U3A and Langdon Down Museum to reproduce some of the results of that research.
 This is the first of two case studies taken from the early years of Normansfield Hospital (1868-1913).
 The text below is taken directly from the U3A research pages of the Langdon Down Museum of Learning Disability website.

 Ninety eight per cent of patients were admitted (to Normansfield Hospital) with a mental disorder listed as either idiocy or imbecility.
 Ida is interesting because she did not fall into either category.
 The Admission Register lists her mental disorder as nymphomania.